softworkz/embyuserwiki/Cinema-Mode.md

 Here are some examples:

 * Video has h264 video, intro file is named "h264.mp4"
-* Video has ac3 audio, intro file is named "ac3.mp4"
+* Video has ac3 audio, intro file is named "ac3.mkv"
-* Video has DTS-HD MA audio profile, intro file is named "dts-hd ma.mp4"
+* Video has DTS-HD MA audio profile, intro file is named "dts-hd ma.avi"
-* You've added a tag to the video called "waffle", intro file is named "waffle.mp4".
+* You've added a tag to the video called "waffle", intro file is named "waffle.mpg".

 Simply create a folder containing the videos, and enter the path in the codec intro field: